Our Top AR-15s: Which Is The Best AR-15 For You?

 ARs range from 10-inch shorter barrels seen on AR pistols and SBRs to 24-inch long toms on some custom precision guns when it comes to barrel profiles.

-Generally, weights will run from thin “pencil” types to heavy bull target barrels, with a sweet spot of around 16-inches being the norm and giving an optimal ballistic performance for the 5.56/.223 round in most scenarios.
+Generally, weights will run from thin “pencil” types to heavy bull target barrels, with a sweet spot of around 16 inches being the norm — both as the minimum barrel length for a legal rifle and providing optimal ballistic performance for the 5.56/.223 round in most scenarios.

 This is a good example of the modularity that makes the AR-15 so great.